-The BA degree in English with a linguistics concentration consists of 42 semester hours.
-Required degree hours are as follows:
+The B.A. degree in English with a concentration in linguistics consists of 42 semester hours.
+Required courses are as follows:

-ENG 20 00 Critical Reading and Writing About
+ENG 200 Critical Reading and Writing About

-Literature L1/HU3
+Literature L/HU 3

-ENG 2 13 Introduction to the Study of Language3
+ENG 213 Introduction to the Study of Language 3

 ENG 221 Survey of English Literature HU, H 3

 or ENG 222 Survey of English Literature HU, H (3)

 or ENG 241 American Literature HU (3)

 or ENG 242 American Literature HU (3)

 ENG 312 English in Its Social Setting HU/SB 3

 ENG 313 Phonology and Morphology 3

 ENG 314 Modern Grammar 3

 ENG 413 History of the English Language HU 3

-ENG 414 Studies in Linguistics (to be repeated for a total of
+ENG 414 Studies in Linguistics (repeated for a total of

 nine semester hours) 9